Narcolepsy link to swine flu vaccine investigated

 Josh's mother, Caroline, fears it could be linked to a swine flu vaccine called Pandemrix which he received three weeks before showing symptoms.

-Tests in the UK have not revealed a link between Pandemrix and narcolepsy, although the Medicines and Healthcare Regulatory Agency said "a similar risk had only been confirmed in Finland and Sweden".'Dropping forward'
+Tests in the UK have not revealed a link between Pandemrix and narcolepsy, although the Medicines and Healthcare Regulatory Agency said "a similar risk had only been confirmed in Finland and Sweden".

 Mrs Hadfield said her son "became a different boy" soon after receiving the vaccination, and Josh was also found to have cataplexy which makes his muscles collapse whenever he laughs.